Online Exhibits

 Jan 29, 2024 - Feb 29, 2024

-The exhibition introduces are variety of old and new games, talks about the history of a variety of games, including parlour games.
-We will be offering games for the casual player and tournaments for the more ambitious.
-Learn how to play Carrom or perhaps teach people new to the game.
-Bring you favourite game along - old fashioned boards game or latest computer game.
+The exhibition introduces a variety of old and new games, exploring its history and social relevance.
+As part of the exhibit, we will be offering games for the casual player and tournaments for the more ambitious.
+Learn how to play Carroms or perhaps teach people new to the game.
+Feel free to bring your favourite game along - old fashioned board games or the latest video games are all welcome.

 Riverview: an artists point of view